saifeemustafaq/mentorship/cohort_2/giteshyelave@outlook.com/About_cloud.md

 - The public cloud deployment model is the first choice for businesses that operate within the industries with low privacy concerns.
 When it comes to popular public cloud deployment models, examples are Amazon Elastic Compute Cloud (Amazon EC2) — the top service provider, Microsoft Azure, Google App Engine, IBM Cloud, Salesforce Heroku and others.

+- Public Cloud model offers high scalability, automated maintenance but more vulnerable to attacks due to high levels of accessibility.

+- Public cloud is better suited for business purposes for managing the load.
+This type of cloud is economical due to the decrease in capital overheads.

 ![](https://www.sam-solutions.com/blog/wp-content/uploads/2017/08/a-cloud-provider@2x.png)

 ### Advantages: